Charles and Ray Eames: Office furniture design

-As with their earlier molded plywood work, the Eames' pioneered technologies, such as using fiberglass as a materials for mass-produced furniture.
-From the beginning, the Eames furniture has usually been listed as by Charles Eames.
-In the 1948 and 1952 Herman Miller bound catalogs, only Charles' name is listed, but it has become clear that Ray was deeply involved and was an equal partner with her husband in many projects.
-Charles was consistently advocating that Ray was his equal.
+Fabric design

 In August 2005, Maharam fabrics reissued Eames designed fabrics; Sea Things (1947) pattern and Dot Pattern.
 Dot Pattern was conceived for The Museum of Modern Art's “Competition for Printed Fabrics” in 1947.
 The Eames fabrics were designed solely by Ray.
 In 1979, the Royal Institute of British Architects awarded Charles and Ray with the Royal Gold Medal.
 At the time of Charles' death they were working on what became their last production, the Eames Sofa, which went into production thanks to Ray's efforts in 1984.

 Films

 Charles and Ray channeled their separate interest in photography and theatre into the production of 125 short films.
 From their first film, the unfinished Traveling Boy (1950), to the most-recognized Powers of Ten (re-released in 1977), to their last film in 1982, their cinematic work was an outlet for ideas, a vehicle for experimentation and education.
 The couple often produced short films to document their interests, such as collecting toys and cultural artifacts on their travels.
 The films also record the process of hanging their exhibits or producing classic furniture designs.
 One film, Blacktop, filmed soap suds and water moving over the pavement of a parking lot, a normally mundane subject turned visually poetic.
 Powers of Ten (narrated by physicist Philip Morrison) gives a dramatic demonstration of orders of magnitude by visually zooming away from the earth to the edge of the universe, and then microscopically zooming into the nucleus of a carbon atom.
 The "Powers of Ten shot" has been referenced by Hollywood as a praised filming technique.